Piedra de Apaguiz

 Human History

-The El Paraíso region was inhabited by indigenous groups including Lenca and Chorotega peoples prior to Spanish colonization, who maintained agricultural communities along river valleys and practiced managed use of highland forests for hunting, gathering, and ceremonial purposes.
+The El Paraíso region was inhabited by indigenous groups including Lenca peoples prior to Spanish colonization, who maintained agricultural communities along river valleys and practiced managed use of highland forests for hunting, gathering, and ceremonial purposes.
 Spanish colonization in the sixteenth century brought cattle ranching and subsistence agriculture to the region, displacing indigenous populations and gradually converting forest to pasture.
 The area remained relatively sparsely populated compared to the Pacific lowlands, with small mestizo farming communities developing around permanent water sources in highland valleys.
 During the late twentieth century, migration from other regions increased agricultural pressure on marginal highland lands, contributing to deforestation in the watersheds now encompassed by the water production zone.

 Park History